Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 ### Section Take-Aways

-- The rig manager is called `[RigManager (Blank)]` and always parented under root on base-game maps.
+- The rig manager is called `/RigManager(bonelab)` and always parented under root on base-game maps.
 - For custom maps, the rig manager has the same name but is parented under the `Default Player Rig [0]` GameObject.
 - *Side-note:* When in a [Fusion](https://github.com/Lakatrazz/BONELAB-Fusion) lobby, the other player's rigs are named differently and inserted into the scene after the local one - so you don't need to worry about conflicts.